Qarik-Group/runbooks/platform-maintainance.md

+## Debugging Random Latency in API Response Times

+When we observe that the API has random response latency, we can perform the following steps to better capture the issue.
+First, we need to explore the patterns:

+1) Is there any pattern to the commands or API calls that have experienced the response latency?
+More specifically, does it occur when call `v2/info`, `cf login`, or API calls related to one app or all the apps?

+2) What is the frequency of the issue?
+Minute-level, hour-level or days?

+3) Is there any pattern in the time-of-day, day-of-week, or day-of-month that this issue occurs?

+Next, in order to get more details when the issue occurs, the following debugging methods can be used:

+1) Repeatedly running commands to reproduce the latency issue or with the pattern observed in step one, to reproduce the issue.

+2) Turn on CF_TRACE=true when running commands

+3) Look at the output, locate where the latency occurs.
+For example, when you run `cf login -a url -p pass -u user`, it will first call `/v2/info`, then get uaa endpoint information in the response,after that it will request to log into uaa.
+You can look at the output for http traffic to locate where the latency happens.
+Assume it happens after `/v2/info`, then you can keep breaking it down as run `cf login -a api_url`, so you can observe the latency happens before you provide credentials or after.
+Based on where latency happens, you will check different components to diagnose.

+4) Check the status and resource usage of the components involved, for example, go routers, apis, haproxy, etc

+5) Look at the logs on the related components.
+For example, if the latency only happens at `v2/info`, you will want to check the logs for API nodes, and also any components you have such as DNS, load balancer or haproxy before the request reaches the API nodes.

 ## CF Push App: ERR Downloading Failed

 There are many different possible reasons to cause "CF push app: ERR Downloading